William Tubman: Foreign relations

 In foreign policy, Tubman aligned his country with the US, which he hailed as "Our strongest, closest, and most reliable friend."
-In June 1944, he and former president, Edwin Barclay, traveled to the White House as guests of President Franklin D. Roosevelt, and became the first African heads of state to be received there.
+In June 1944, he and former president Edwin Barclay traveled to the White House as guests of President Franklin D. Roosevelt, and became the first African heads of state to be received there.
 Following the war, which resulted in an anti-colonial movement on the African continent, Tubman strengthened ties among fellow Africans by participating in the Asian-African Conference of 1955, and the First Conference of Independent African States in Accra, organized in 1958 by Kwame Nkrumah of Ghana.
 In 1959, Tubman organized the Second Conference of African States.

+In 1951 the United States and Liberia signed a mutual agreement of defense.

+In 1957, the United States erected a Voice of America relay facility, one of several U.S. communications facilities to be placed on Liberian soil during the Cold War.

 In 1961, following a Pan-African conference held in Monrovia, Tubman helped to found the African Union.
 This association of "moderate" African leaders worked for gradual unification of Africa, unlike the "revolutionary" group based at Casablanca.

+A U.S. Peace Corps program began in Liberia which would run until 1990 when Civil war broke out.

 Tubman's government was critical of communism, and avoided establishing diplomatic relations with most of the communist countries (Yugoslavia, which was regarded highly by the Liberian government, was the lone exception); however, Liberia did exchange trade and goodwill missions with the Soviet Union and other Eastern European states.